JarryShaw/homebrew-tap/README.rst

 - |pyinstaller|_ : bundle a Python application and all its dependencies

-  This formula is not included in Homebrew core repository yet.
+  This formula is now included in Homebrew core repository.
 See:
   `Homebrew/homebrew-core#38092 <https://github.com/Homebrew/homebrew-core/pull/38092>`__

+- |nlohmann_json|_ : JSON for Modern C++

+  This formula is not included in Homebrew core repository yet.

 .. |docutils| replace:: ``docutils``
 .. _docutils: http://docutils.sourceforge.net